 Enforcing DFM requirements means defining specific manufacturing tolerances in your PCB design rules before you create your layout.
 Some design rules that govern signal integrity and PCB assembly are specified in your high-speed signaling standards or your component datasheets.
 Be sure to check these resources before you start your PCB layout to ensure you can get to manufacturing without delays.

 The PCB assembly process is the last stage of the manufacturing process, and it is more complicated than simply attaching components.
-Some boards can be assembled with solder by hand, but complex devices need to be put through wave soldering to quickly assemble boards.
+Some circuit boards are made by assembling with solder by hand, but complex devices need to be put through wave soldering to quickly assemble boards.
 Your board needs to be designed to accommodate the specific process that will be used to assemble your circuit board.

 Another major consideration is component packaging.
 If you choose through-hole technology, then you may have significant fanout which reduces available space for copper traces on the surface.
 Conversely, if you select surface-mount technology components with pads underneath the device, you will have to include vias if you need to route traces in the inner signal layers.
 Your DFM and DFA requirements must work together to ensure you do not create mistakes that could delay manufacturing or cause your board to receive no-bid status.